 The posts and views of our guest authors reflect those of the author and not of ACC.

 Membership in ACC is not required.
 Self-promotional or marketing pieces are not accepted.
+In-house attorneys or author teams that consist of at least one in-house attorney can write for In-house Access.

 An In-house Access blog post should be written from the perspective of a business professional sharing information, best practices, tips and tricks, etc. Use the second person (you), which engages readers and establishes a rapport.
 If there is a timely article that you would like to link to, feel free to submit it (or a link to such article) along with your blog submission.